About Rehabilitation Counseling

 - Corrections facilities

-The master's degree program is accredited by the Council on Rehabilitation Education (CORE), and provides a strong foundation in the profession and practice of rehabilitation counseling.
+The master's degree program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), and provides a strong foundation in the profession and practice of rehabilitation counseling.
 It offers opportunities to develop expertise in a variety of areas, including counseling, the social and psychological aspects of disability, case management, career development more.
 Read more..

 Ph.D.
 Degree in Rehabilitation Counselor Education